oivvio/panecontrol/NOTES.md

 does not work

-## TODO

 ### Rejigg.

 We can attach any window from any session.
 But sessions created with panecontrol get special treatment.
 They get sent to the PANECONTROL session when they are not active.
 They get marked in our shelve storage as special so that we can list them in a menu even when they are not currently attached to PANECONTROL.

-We have two separate attach commands.
-One attachs panecontrol created windows.
-The other attaches "normal" windows.
-When we attach a "normal window" we use link instead of join.
-So the the window will still be attached in it's original session.

 When we detach a window we have to check if it's a panecontrol window or a normal window.

 ### Other stuff

 Check name on create, [a-z][A-Z][0-9] only and unique

 Create should optionally take input from "tmux input"